 She continued to describe herself as having character and resoluteness as a person and a track record of having a passion to serve the public.

-But for integrity, competence to interpret laws based on constitutionality, and for probity wise, Sec. de Lima appears an outright failure.
+But for integrity, competence to interpret laws based on constitutionality, and probity wise, Sec. de Lima appears an outright failure.
 Why?

-Because simply defying a simple Supreme Court’s decision just because of simply invoking the inherent police power of the state and simply being careful not to be blamed should then-president Arroyo failed to return to the country isn’t my goodness an exercise of integrity, probity, and competence to interpret laws, is it?
+Because simply defying a simple Supreme Court’s decision just because of simply invoking the inherent police power of the state and simply being careful not to be blamed should then-president Arroyo fail to return to the country isn’t my goodness an exercise of integrity, probity, and competence to interpret laws, is it?
 Instead, it is being obedient.

 In an online report, for Associate Justice De Castro, the way Sec. de Lima interpreted the law showed that the DOJ secretary was more powerful than the [Supreme] court.

 Then what Sec.
 Leila de Lima is for?
 From this point of observation, de Lima is a “tactical pretense” to gain back the trust and confidence of the Filipinos should President Aquino dismiss her from the choices.
 Or it could be likened that Aquino badly in need of a chief justice so obedient for all his wishes. ▲